 The manufacturer’s plate is still there, and I had to do a double take when I first read it.
 I assumed there was another name ahead of MFG.
 INC, as in NIEDERMEYER MFG.
 INC. What was it, and why was it missing?
-Then I realized it was “MFG”, period, Duh!
-Handy name for a manufacturer.
+Then I realized it was “GEM MFG”.
+Duh!
+A long-time maker of high quality pickup toppers.
 And from Portland too, which confirms this to be a “native”.

 Always wished my truck had a nice big bumper like this.
 They were optional; trucks back then came without rear bumpers unless you wanted one.
 And this is the one to want.